LysetsDal/DLint/README.md

 # Downloading
 ## For Production Use
 Although DLint offers valuable insights into misconfigurations and vulnerabilities, it is only a prototype!
-Linterd is not currently intended for prodution use, but encourage you to clone or fork this repository and extend it.
+DLint is not currently intended for prodution use, but encourage you to clone or fork this repository and extend it.

 ## For Testing and Development
 For testing and development, having a local copy of the git repository with the entire project history gives you much more insight into the code base.